shostakovich/mugim/source/_posts/2013-07-05-how-to-not-use-the-arrow-keys-any-more-in-vim.markdown

 inoremap <right> <nop>
 ```

-This does just turn off the arrow keys.
-Really obvious way of doing it (in hindsight).
+This turns off the arrow keys.
+A really obvious way of doing it ;)

 I will add this to my [.vimrc][2] right away!